CO3-Tech/.github/profile/README.md

 <h1 align="center">We clear the way.</h1>

 <p align="center">
-  The vehicle data platform for road freight.
+  The AI data platform for road freight and construction.
 </p>

 <p align="center">